squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

     working with the Git command-line tools.
 For most alternatives (such as using IDEs or using functionality provided through the GitHub web interface), the translation from the commandline instructions should be simple enough.
-    We will add notes only where really necessary to keep the overhead of maintaining this part of the documentation low.
+    We will add notes only where really necessary to keep the complexity of this to a reasonable level.

 ## Pull request process